ippontech/blog-usa/posts/innovative-snowflake-features-architecture.md

 #### Multi-Cluster Warehouses
 Multi-Cluster Warehouses allow for the scalability of compute clusters to manage user and query concurrency needs.
 Typically, a virtual warehouse contains a single cluster of servers.
 By setting the minimum and maximum number of server clusters, Snowflake will automatically scale warehouses horizontally according to demand.

-*These cost more than standard Virtual Warehouses and are only available for Enterprise Edition customers and above*
+*These cost more than standard Virtual Warehouses since there are more clusters running and are only available for Enterprise Edition customers and above*

 #### Credit Usage and Billing
 All costs for compute resources are based on Snowflake Credits.
 Credits are charged based on the number of Virtual Warehouses used, how long they run and their size.
 There is a one-to-one relationship between the number of servers in a warehouse and the number of credits they consume per hour.
 Warehouses are only billed when they are running.
 Credits are billed per-second, with a 60-second minimum.
 After 1 minute, all subsequent billing is per-second.